valarama/sakthi-platform/README.md

 The **MCP Language (Sakthi)** is a specialized framework for designing and executing **Model Context Protocols (MCP)** in Natural Language Processing (NLP).
 It provides a structured approach to managing context-aware workflows, semantic parsing, and integrating with large language models (LLMs) for decision-making and language transformation.

 ---
+## 🚀 System Highlights

+- **Scalable Processing:** Handle complex documents with natural language interfaces.
+- **LLM Integration:** Powered by **DeepSeek** for enhanced language generation.
+- **ChromaDB RAG:** Retrieval-augmented generation using vectorized context storage.
+- **Structured Outputs:** JSON, SQL, API responses, or custom formats.
+- **Future-Ready Architecture:** Easily expandable for new workflows or integrations.

+---

+Start processing your documents today with the Sakthi Platform!

 ## 🚀 Features